adamrafuse/shadeMe/README.md

 ### Additional options

+- `[Shadows::General] PrioritizeActorShadows=1`: Number of actor shadows to prioritize.
+The default setting of 1 is to always keep the player shadow visible.
+You can increase this if you always want to see more actor shadows before other small objects. (int value)
 - `[Shadows::General] BoundRadiusWeight=2.0`: Apply weight to object bound radius when queuing normal objects, so that larger objects can have higher priority (float multiplier)
 - `[Shadows::General] ReduceGrids=1`: Reduce the object search to the 3x3 grid when queueing exterior shadows, can increase performance while limiting distance.
 (0 or 1)
 - `[Shadows::General] ExteriorDistanceCheck=0`: Optionally disable distance check for exterior shadows and just queue everything up to